Julius Caesar (1970 film): Production

 The film was shot primarily at MGM-British Studios and Pinewood Studios in England.
 The battle sequences were filmed on-location in Manzanares el Real, Spain.

 Casting

 Orson Welles was the first choice to portray Brutus, but was passed over for Jason Robards, who had considerable difficulties during production: frequently missing rehearsals, refusing to appear on horseback, and holding up the proceedings due to illness.

 John Gielgud and Charlton Heston had both appeared in previous film adaptations of Shakespeare's play; Gielgud played Cassius in the 1953 film directed by Joseph L. Mankiewicz, and Heston also played Mark Antony in a low-budget 1950 version.
-He would do so yet again, in a 1972 film version of Shakespeare's Antony and Cleopatra, which Heston also directed.
+He would do so a third time, in a 1972 film version of Shakespeare's Antony and Cleopatra, also produced by Peter Snell and directed by Heston.

 Peter Eyre is credited as playing Cinna the poet, but his role was cut from the final film.
 Max Adrian was cast in a featured role, but dropped out before filming.

+Richard Johnson worked several times with Heston.